mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 You can easily add the `BeforeRunScript` and `AfterRunScript` methods to your `Script_Instance` implementation by:

-- Click on the **Add SolveInstance Overrides** button on the editor toolbar
+- Click on the **Add SolveInstance Overrides** button on the editor dashboard
 - Click on the **Add SolveInstance Overrides** menu inside the **Grasshopper** menu on the editor
 - Typing them yourself